When incorporating a business in Canada, one of the most critical decisions you’ll make is how to structure your shares.

 Proper share structure planning can potentially lead to significant tax savings.
 An accountant can help you set up different classes of shares and plan dividend distributions to maximise your tax benefits.
 It’s also a good idea to reach out to an accountant to fully understand the tax consequences of your chosen share structure, ensuring that you make informed decisions that align with your financial goals.

-Written by Lime Law Corporation.
+Written by Alireza Ameri, principal lawyer, Lime Law Corporation.
 This article is general information about BC law as of August 16, 2024.
 It is not legal advice.
 If you have a specific matter, contact us — and please do not rely on a blog post in place of advice on your file.

 Send us the details.
 Most enquiries are answered within one business day.